Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Acknowledgements

 The vitality of urban spaces has been steadily undermined by the pervasive adoption of car-centric forms of urban development as characterised by lower densities, street networks offering poor connectivity for pedestrians, and a lack of accessible land-uses; yet, even if these issues have been clearly framed for some time, the problem persists in new forms of planning.
 It is here posited that a synthesis of domain knowledge and machine learning methods allows for the creation of robust toolsets against which newly proposed developments can be benchmarked in a more rigorous manner in the interest of greater accountability and better-evidenced decision-making.

-A worked example develops a sequence of machine learning models generally capable of distinguishing `artificial' towns from the more walkable and mixed-use `historical' equivalents.
-The dataset is developed from morphological measures computed for pedestrian walking tolerances at a $20m$ network resolution for 931 towns and cities in Great Britain.
-It is computed using the \code{cityseer-api} \code{Python} package which retains contextual precision and preserves relationships between the variables for any given point of analysis.

-Using officially designated `New Towns' as a departure point, a series of clues is developed.
-First, a supervised classifier (Extra-Trees) is cultivated from which 185 `artificial' locations are identified based on data aggregated to respective town or city boundaries through a process of iterative feedback.
-This information is then used to train supervised and semi-supervised (M2) deep neural network classifiers against the full resolution dataset, where locations are assessed at a $20m$ network resolution using only pedestrian-scale information available to each point of analysis.
-The models broadly align with intuitions expressed by urbanists and show strong potential for continued development.
+A worked example develops a sequence of machine learning models that distinguishing `artificial' towns from their more walkable and mixed-use `historical' equivalents.
+The dataset is developed from network centrality, mixed-use, land-use accessibility, and population density measures as proxies for spatial complexity, which are computed at the pedestrian-scale for 931 towns and cities in Great Britain.
+Using officially designated `New Towns' as a departure point, a series of clues is then developed.
+First, using an iterative human-in-the-loop procedure, a supervised classifier (Extra-Trees) is cultivated from which 185 `artificial' locations are identified based on data aggregated to respective town or city boundaries.
+This information is then used to train supervised and semi-supervised (M2) deep neural network classifiers against the higher resolution dataset.